 The steam mill, a more efficient and economical operation than the watermill, was operational up until at least 1912.
 The last remaining Heley of Heley Bros, James William, died in 1911 and his estate (which included the mill and millhouse) records the lease of the property to the Heley Bros business up until Midsummer 1912.
 It is likely the mill was demolished after the lease expired – certainly by the 1915 Kellys directory no milling businesses were listed in Wing and Heley Bros is simply recorded as corn and cake merchants.

 The sale catalogue for William’s estate in 1911 survives.
 He owned the mill, the mill house, and The Chestnuts, as well as a row of brick cottages (the yellow icon on the map above) further down the road towards the original Wing Mill.
 The 1911 Kellys directory records a Mrs Heley (presumably Thomas Soame’s widow as a Mrs Heley had been resident there since 1903 when Thomas died) living at the Chestnuts, and a Miss Heley at Hollybank.
 It is curious that Hollybank does not appear to be part of the estate sale.
-Thanks to Chris Mesley for assistance and information provided in relation to the Heleys’ occupation of Wing Mill.
+Thanks to Chris Mesley for assistance with information in relation to the Heleys’ occupation of Wing Mill.

 The final mill in Wing’s history was Page’s Mill – proprietor George PAGE jnr according to the 1899 Kellys directory, succeeded by “George Page & Son” by 1907 and Arthur Page, corn merchant, by 1928.
 Page’s Mill (marked in blue on the map above) was situated on Church Street opposite the village pump, existed approx 1900-1950s timeframe, and would have featured an entirely automatic production process.
 A description of the business from Ken Bandy on the Bandy One Name Study website reads: “The Mill was electrically driven and situated up a courtyard in a brick building behind some black wooden storage sheds, the area being entered by a large flat arch to the left of the shop.
 The shop was on the pavement and had a door divided into an upper and a lower part.
 The shop was fitted with various built in wooden bins and had a tiled floor.
 As well as various cereals and animal foods, it sold lemonade in returnable bottles.
 (After the shop closed, the garden of the house was concreted over and a garage opened known as Mill Motors)”.

 The book Wing As It Was notes that Levi RICKARD worked at Page’s Mill, and he is recorded as a miller in both the 1891 and the 1901 census so likely had worked for the HELEYs before joining Page’s Mill.
 Another possible employee of Page’s Mill was George CORKETT of Leighton Road, recorded as a 42-year-old corn miller in the 1901 census (he may also have worked for the HELEYs as the steam mill was still open at that time).
-After Page’s Mill closed, stones from it were used to form the pavement of the lych-gate at All Saints Church.
+After Page’s Mill closed, stones from it were used to form the pavement of the lych-gate at All Saints Church (see photo below).